 (Udon prov.) and Wat Pa Sala Noi (Loei province).
 In 2012 he helped

 Ajahn Dick building Forest Dhamma Monastery (Virginia) and he also

 (California).
 He got tudong experience in Thailand and North America.

-All three monks speak English, German and Thai fluently.
+All 4 monks speak English and Thai (among others).